Enalmada/start-secure/README.md

 ---

-## Legacy API (v0.1)
+## Legacy API (Handler Wrapper)

-The v0.1 handler wrapper API is still available for backward compatibility but is **deprecated**.
-Please migrate to v0.2 for better security.
+The old handler wrapper API is still available for backward compatibility but is **deprecated**.
+Please migrate to the middleware pattern for better security.

 ### `createSecureHandler(config)` (Deprecated)